Sarah Irvine Belson

-- Dr. Sarah Irvine Belson holds a PhD from Arizona State University and currently serves as the Dean of the School of Education, Teaching & Health.
+- Dr. Sarah Irvine Belson holds a PhD from Arizona State University.
 Her research explores educational opportunity for children with disabilities and teacher education policy.
 Her focus on applied interventions for children at risk attends to two major areas of research, namely special education technology and teacher education policy and practice.
 She is the author of two books and a bunch of research papers on policy in special education and education reform, as well as special education interventions to reduce cognitive load in children with language-based learning disabilities.
 Dr. Irvine Belson’s experience as a K12 special educator and her focus on interventions that can increase educational outcomes for children with disabilities is a cornerstone of her research and teaching.
 In addition to her work in policy and practice, she also collaborates with colleagues across departments at American University, including Kiho Kim (environmental science), John Nolan (mathematics and statistics), and Anastasia Snelling (health promotion), to inform policy and improve outcomes for children.
 In her role as Dean, she serves to support SETH faculty and students in pursuit of excellence in the classroom, in the field, and in research.

 DegreesPhD, Arizona State University, 1995 MA, Arizona State University, 1992 BAE, Arizona State University, 1990